Fort Bosley: History

 With the signing of the Treaty of Fort Stanwix (1768) between Great Britain and the Iroquois, permanent European settlement began to occur throughout much of present-day Pennsylvania, including the Susquehanna Valley.
 One of the first settlers near present-day Washingtonville was John Bosley who had moved to the area with slaves from Maryland.

 Bosley built a grist mill along the eastern banks of Chillisquaque Creek near its convergence with Mud Run in 1773 (although the Commonwealth of Pennsylvania recognizes the Borough of Washingtonville's settlement as 1775).
 With the large area of fine arable land along the Chillisquaque between the Muncy Hills to the north and Washingtonville Hill to the south, Bosley's Mill became a necessity for settling farmers of the immediate area.

 Despite authorized European settlement throughout the Susquehanna Valley, hostilities with natives of the area were commonplace.
 The magnitude of these tensions only intensified after the outbreak of the Revolutionary War.
 Following the defeat of General George Washington at the Battle of Brandywine, the decision was made to develop a system of forts along the Susquehanna Valley frontier to protect settlers and support the greater defense of Fort Augusta at present day Sunbury.
 Almost all of these frontier forts, roughly a dozen in the immediate Susquehanna Valley region, were developed either along the north or west branches of the Susquehanna River.
 Bosley's Mill, which was fortified in 1777, was one of the few protected locations off of the two river branches.

 This remotely located mill formed the nucleus of a larger fort which had portholes in its walls and for a while, a small howitzer mounted within its enclosure.
 In times of an anticipated raid, the settlers of the valley surrounding Chillisquaque Creek fled to this fortification for protection.
 Fort Bosley as it became called, was the only fortified location in Montour County, Pennsylvania during the Revolutionary War(3).
 Records from the 19th century have also listed this fortification as “Brady’s Fort” and “Boyle’s Fort.”

-In 1779, the more heavily manned Fort Freeland between present day Watsontown and Turbotville fell to native marauders.
-Following this defeat, Boone's Fort between Milton, Pennsylvania and Watsontown was subsequently deserted.
-These two events meant that Fort Bosley was the only line of northern defense before a potential attack on Fort Augusta.
-Despite the collapse of these other nearby fortifications, Fort Bosley never had a garrison of more than twenty troops.
-The fall of these two nearby installations, a lack of militiamen to defend Fort Bosley, Fort Bosley's remote location, and scarcity of provisions made this fort particularly susceptible to an attack.